django-recaptcha/django-recaptcha/README.rst

 By default, the widgets provided only supports a single form with a single widget on each page.

-However, the JavaScript used by the widgets can easily be overridden on the templates.
+However, the JavaScript used by the widgets can easily be overridden in the templates.

 The templates are located in:

-    ``captcha/includes/js_v2_checkbox.html`` for using the reCAPTCHA V2 - Checkbox
+    ``captcha/includes/js_v2_checkbox.html`` for overriding the reCAPTCHA V2 - Checkbox template

-    ``captcha/includes/js_v2_invisible.html`` for the reCAPTCHA V2 - Invisible
+    ``captcha/includes/js_v2_invisible.html`` for overriding the reCAPTCHA V2 - Invisible template

-    ``captcha/includes/js_v3.html`` for the reCAPTCHA V3
+    ``captcha/includes/js_v3.html`` for overriding the reCAPTCHA V3 template

  For more information overriding templates look at `Django's template override <https://docs.djangoproject.com/en/2.1/howto/overriding-templates/>`_